 For high availability and disaster recovery purposes, it is highly recommended that you also create one or more standby shard catalog databases.
-From a sharding perspective, as long as the above requirements are also met on the standby databases, and all changes to the primary shard catalog database are consistently applied to the standbys, there are no further sharding-specific configuration steps required.
+From a distributed database perspective, as long as the above requirements are also met on the standby databases, and all changes to the primary shard catalog database are consistently applied to the standbys, there are no further distributed database-specific configuration steps required.